 Weeds, pests, and diseases impede the growth of carrot plants on the ground.
 However, in containers, you don’t need to worry about them as much.
 Aphids, spider mites, and flea beetles can disturb the growth but can easily be controlled because growing in a small area means you can easily identify the threat and take measures.
 Spraying insecticidal soap or neem oil after the early signs of an infestation is a nice chemical-free way to eliminate carrot pests.

-Harvesting time may vary, from 50-100 days, depending on the type, climate, and growing conditions.
-Generally, most carrot varieties are ready for harvest in 60-75 days, whereas you can pick baby carrots much earlier.Before digging all of them, see whether your carrots have reached the desired size or not by uprooting a couple of plants.
+After harvesting, brush off any excess soil and store them in a cool, dark place.Before digging all of them, see whether your carrots have reached the desired size or not by uprooting a couple of plants.